 Nahid Rasool, Director

 Awards and Achievements

-The teams tireless work and dedication to Shantona have steered the organisation in achieving numerous accolades and awards.
+The team's tireless work and dedication to Shantona have steered the organisation in achieving numerous accolades and awards.
 Most notably the ‘Duke of York Community Initiatives Award’ was won in 2007 and 2012.
 Shantona also received an A1 Business Excellence award for ‘Best Women’s Centre’ in 2015.
-In 2007, Nahid was involved as a coordinator from the UKin ‘Genderwise’ transnational European project, looking at gender equality issues before the policy came into practice.
+Recently a production from our Hope Film Project received a Leeds Young Film Maker's Golden Owl award from Leeds City Council.
+In 2007, Nahid was involved as a coordinator from the UK in ‘Genderwise’, a transnational European project, looking at gender equality issues before policy came into practice.
 8 Partners from various countries in EU such as Brussels, Italy, Spain and Denmark were involved.
-Nahid managed to bring cross sectoral, multi-agency approach to push this agenda.
-Leading the team Nahid's determination and passion in her work has steered the organisation towards great success in delivering various projects locally, nationally and internationally, with the centres projects often been used as a template by authorities and other charity organisations to assist those in need worldwide.
+Nahid managed to bring cross-sectoral, multi-agency approach to push this agenda.
+Leading the team, Nahid's determination and passion for her work has steered the organisation towards great success in delivering various projects locally, nationally and internationally, with the centre's projects often been used as a template by authorities and other charity organisations to assist those in need worldwide.

-In 2017 Nahid was delighted to have received Honorary Doctorate from Leeds Beckett University for her work and tireless dedication and significant contribution to public and voluntary services.
+In 2017, Nahid was delighted to have received an Honorary Doctorate from Leeds Beckett University for her work, tireless dedication and significant contribution to public and voluntary services.